Click here for the home page

 54 to 68

 Despite this start, Nero's early years were not bad.
 The young emperor lowered taxes, decreed old-age pensions, performed well as a judge, showered the poor with benefits, and appointed talented governors.
 During this time, his evil tendencies were held in check by his tutor and advisor, a stoic philosopher named Lucius Annaeus Seneca.
-A profitless ten-year war with Parthia over Armenia ended in 63, when Nero agreed to a compromise that made a member of the Parthian royal house king of Armenia, and Armenia became a Roman protectorate.
+A profitless ten-year war with Parthia over Armenia ended in 63, when Nero agreed to a compromise that made a member of the Parthian royal house king of Armenia, though Armenia remained a Roman protectorate.

 Nero fancied himself a musician and an actor.
 The first time he came on stage, at Naples, the crowd laughed and cheered, not because they liked the performance, but because an actual emperor would perform before them; acting was not yet a respectable profession.
 This encouraged him to give more public performances, which outraged many Romans.
 The unashamed emperor staged music contests, in which he usually won the prizes, and he made attendance compulsory.
 "While he was singing," Suetonius wrote, "no one was allowed to leave the theater even for the most urgent reasons.
 And so it is said that some women gave birth to children there, while [others in the audience] feigned death and were carried out for burial."
 While in Greece he participated in chariot races, and even won a prize when he fell out of his chariot.